 The work in PA Safe is carried out through a project-based policy dialogue and since the adoption of the EUSBSR in 2009, a broad range of policy activities and Flagship and Seed Money Projects have been conducted, and a series of results have been achieved in order to implement the EU Strategy for the Baltic Sea Region (EUSBSR).
 These results are for the benefit of maritime safety and security in the region and have helped pave the way for new project activities, developing already achieved results further.
 See the list of successfully completed Flagship Projects.

-The current Action Plan of PA Safe includes seven actions and nine on-going Flagship Projects.
+The current Action Plan of PA Safe includes seven actions implemented by the on-going Flagship Projects of PA Safe.

 Denmark and Finland serve jointly as Policy Area Coordinators (PACs) for PA Safe.
 Thus, they have undertaken to initiate Flagship Projects and maintain a policy dialogue on behalf of the eight EU member States of the Baltic Sea Region.
 The actual work is carried out by the Finnish Transport Safety Agency (Trafi) and the Danish Maritime Authority (DMA).
 The coordination work is partly funded by the Baltic Sea Region Programme.